For new international students

 Register for courses and exams

-Exchange students, free movers and master's programme students must register for courses and exams in Studentweb before the deadlines 15 September and 1 February.
-Please log in to Studentweb to check your registration.
+Exchange students and master's programme students must register for courses and exams in

 Log in to Innsida

 Regularly check your NTNU email and Innsida messages for deadlines, news and events.
-You will find messages from your lecturer in your learning platform.
+You will find messages from your lecturer in Blackboard once your lecturer activates the course e-room.

 Checklist 2 - Manage your stay